adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 in Emacs, then it's clickable.
 You can now hit `enter` on a message to jump to the corresponding source code, or use `C-x `` to jump to the next failure.

-## I have several test cases which share the same test fixture logic, do I have to define a new test fixture class for each of them?
+## I have several out cases which share the same out fixture logic, do I have to define a new out fixture class for each of them?
 This seems pretty tedious. ##

 You don't have to.
 Instead of